Andrew Selby

 Pronouns: He/him

-• Senior Lecturer in Illustration and Animation
+• Senior Lecturer Illustration and Animation

 Research groups and centres

-Andrew’s work is held in public and private collections in the United States, Australia, Japan, New Zealand and Saudi Arabia.
+Andrew’s work is held in public and private collections in the United States, Australia, Japan, New Zealand, Canada and Saudi Arabia.
 He has been commissioned to illustrate the influential covers for The Lancet including the Journal of Infectious Diseases, the Journal of Diabetes & Endocrinology, and the Journal of Gastroenterology & Hepatology.

-Andrew has written several monographs, including Animation in Process (London: Laurence King, 2009) and Animation (London: Laurence King, 2013) which were co-editioned in Spanish, Chinese, Taiwanese and Russian.
+Andrew’s monographs include Animation in Process (London: Laurence King, 2009) and Animation (London: Laurence King, 2013) which were co-editioned in Spanish, Chinese, Taiwanese and Russian.
 His most recent publication is Editorial Illustration: Context, Content and Creation (London: Bloomsbury, 2022).
 He has organised and made several invited keynote contributions to academic conferences on illustration, animation, communication and media studies in Australia, South Korea, Singapore, UK, USA, Ireland, Japan, Portugal and Canada.

-Andrew has held a number of undergraduate and postgraduate external examination appointments at the University of the Creative Arts, University of Central Lancashire, Birmingham City University, Coventry University and The National Film School, Dún Laoghaire Institute of Art, Design and Technology in the Republic of Ireland.
+An experienced external examiner, with appointments reaching across postgraduate research, postgraduate and undergraduate teaching, Andrew has examined at the University of the Creative Arts, University of Central Lancashire, Birmingham City University, Coventry University, University of Plymouth, University of South Wales, Edinburgh University, Teesside University and The National Film School, Dún Laoghaire Institute of Art, Design and Technology in the Republic of Ireland.
 He has examined internationally at Silpakorn University (Thailand), Hong Kong Design Institute (Hong Kong), SSR Jakarta (Indonesia) and the University of Newcastle (Australia).
-He is currently appointed external examiner for the MA Illustration programme at the University of Plymouth.

 Andrew’s completed PhD supervisions include: